-During the period, the Company completed 1,262 metres of diamond drilling in 9 holes as part of the Phase 1 diamond drill program at the Colibri silver-copper-zinc project, and also completed an expanded Phase 1 diamond drill program at the Salamandra project, both in Durango State, Mexico.
-The Phase 1 diamond drill program at Salamandra included 2,300 metres in 8 drill holes (originally planned for 1,500 metres), and was completed during the period.
+During the period, the Company completed 2,630 metres of diamond drilling in 18 holes at the Colibri silver-copper-zinc project, and 3,595 metres of diamond drilling in 12 holes at the Salamandra project, both in Durango State, Mexico.
 Both drill programs have returned encouraging results.
 A wider geological mapping and surface sampling program at the Colibri project identified several new vein structures, which now cover a total surface strike length of over 14 kilometres.
 These veins present additional targets for drill testing.
 The area covered by the Company's project portfolio was increased significantly with the completion of the acquisition of the Mezquital claims, covering 161 hectares within the Colibri project area, from Oremex Resources Inc., the addition of 9,500 hectares through staking of claims to the Colibri project, and the acquisition by staking of claims covering 100,000 hectares surrounding the Salamandra project, named the Victoria project.
-Deferred exploration and acquisition expenditures in Mexico during the period amounted to \$1,178,928 (Six months 2006 - \$128,286).
+Deferred exploration and acquisition expenditures in Mexico during the period amounted to \$1,694,968 (Nine months 2006 - \$374,083).

-There was no significant exploration activity on the Company's projects in British Columbia, Canada, during the period.
-The Vega and Lil claims were maintained in good standing and extended, and preparations started for the field program and geophysical survey at the Brenda project.
-Total expenditures on the B.C. projects during the period were \$77,209 (Six months 2006 - \$5,861).
+In July and August 2007, an active exploration program was implemented on the Company's Brenda gold-copper project in British Columbia, Canada.
+The program included a 3-dimensional induced polarization geophysical survey covering approximately 30 line kilometres, and a diamond drill program for a total of 1,708 metres in 5 drill holes.
+The Vega and Lil claims were maintained in good standing.
+Total expenditures on the B.C. projects during the period were \$543,632 (Nine months 2006 - \$120,241).

 The Company exhibited at the Vancouver Resource Investment Conference and Mineral Exploration Roundup in January 2007, at the Prospectors and Developers Association Conference in Toronto in March 2007, and at the Calgary Resource Investment Conferences in April 2007.
-The Company also exhibited at the Vancouver Gold, PGM and Diamond Investment Conference in June 2007.
-The Company continued with the investor relations contract with Kerr Consulting (signed in November 2006 for a term of six months at \$1,000 per month and 75,000 options at \$0.20).
-The Company also entered into investor relations contracts with Garth McTavish in Calgary, Alberta, in May 2007 for a period of six months at \$3,750 per month and 150,000 options at \$0.75, and with Pro-Edge Investor Relations Consultants in Toronto in June 2007 for a period of six months at \$5,000 per month and 200,000 options at \$0.75.
-Investor relations and conferences and conventions expenditures during the period were \$77,506 (Six months 2006 - \$30,486).
+The Company also exhibited at the Vancouver Gold, PGM and Diamond Investment Conference in June 2007, and the GCFF Conference in Markham, Ontario, and Toronto Resource Investment Conference, both in October 2007.
+The Company continued with the investor relations contract with Kerr Consulting, entered into investor relations contracts with Garth McTavish in Calgary, Alberta, in May 2007, and with Pro-Edge Investor Relations Consultants in Toronto in June 2007.
+Investor relations expenditures during the period were \$85,938 (Nine months 2006 - \$18,093).
+Expenditures on conferences and conventions during the period were \$33,220 (Nine months 2006 - \$29,155).

 In January 2007 the Company closed a non-brokered private placement of 1,500,000 units at \$0.25 per unit for proceeds of \$375,000, for which subscriptions of \$335,000 had been received by December 2006.
 In March 2007, the Company closed a non-brokered private placement of 4,000,000 units at \$0.40 per unit for gross proceeds of \$1,600,000.
 During the period the company also received \$1,156,050 from the full exercise of 3,303,000 warrants at \$0.35 per share within the expiry deadline of June 14, 2007.
-The funds will be used for the Company's exploration programs and for working capital.